golemfactory/yagna-docs/provider-tutorials/provider-cli.md

 $ ya-provider rule set outbound audited-payload cert-id 80c84b27 --mode whitelist
 ```

-This command sets the AuditedPayload rule for the certificate with ID `80c84b27` to allow access to whitelisted domains.

 ##### Modifying the Partner Rule

-The Partner rule is set per root certificate and allows outbound access for partner entities that have a legal contract with the provider.
-The rule operates in the same modes as the Everyone rule: `all`, `whitelist`, or `none`.

 To set the Partner rule for a specific certificate, you can use the following command: